 - The Process Approach – This approach focuses on the efficiency and effectiveness of the processes within an organization.

-- The Strategic Constituency Approach – Finally, this model defines effectiveness based on the interests of the stakeholders.
+- The Strategic Constituency Approach – This model defines effectiveness based on the stakeholders’ interests.

 Production, Commitment, Leadership, and Interpersonal Relationships

 - Commitment.
 How attached workers were to the organization.

 - Leadership.
 Personal ability and influence.

 - Interpersonal conflict.
 Perceived misunderstandings between supervisors and subordinates.

 The underlying theme is evident.
 Efficiency, harmony, and effectiveness in various areas contribute to organizational effectiveness.
 More effective organizations are more profitable, resilient, and competitive.

 This model relies on four critical criteria for success.